lelloc/doc-admin/content/ticket-settings/states.rst

 To edit a state:

-1. Click on a state in the list of state.
+1. Click on a state in the list of states.
 2. Modify the fields.
 3. Click on the *Save* or *Save and finish* button.